Facelift in Albany NY

 Probably not.
 The improvements of facelift can last for many years as long as you take good care of yourself.
 Eating a healthy diet, exercising regularly, not smoking and protecting your skin from the sun can preserve your facelift results for a very long time.
 Non-surgical treatments like laser skin resurfacing or chemical peels can also help to enhance and accentuate your results.

-Please contact Dr. Bruce K. Barach, a trusted plastic surgeon near Albany today to schedule your initial facelift consultation.
-During your consultation Dr. Barach will help you decide if a facelift or nonsurgical option is the best for you.
+Please contact Dr. Sanjiv Kayastha, a trusted plastic surgeon near Albany today to schedule your initial facelift consultation.
+During your consultation Dr. Kayastha will help you decide if a facelift or nonsurgical option is the best for you.